 Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance and copayments) for the covered care you receive.

-Treatment or services, regardless of who recommends them or where they are provided, that a person not medically skilled could perform safely and reasonably or that mainly assist the patient with daily living activities, such as:
+Custodial or long term care may include services that a person not medically skilled could perform safely and reasonably with minimal training, or that mainly assist the patient with daily living activities, such as: :

 |Durable medical equipment|